User Behavior Analytics

 One of the most dangerous and unpredictable types of cybersecurity threats for large corporations is an insider threat.
 While malware has a well-defined signature in its actions and files, users’ behavior is hard to track without a specific software solution.
 One may say UBA applications serve as heuristic analyzers for the employees and everyone who acts in the system.
 Once suspicious activity is spotted, the cybersecurity team receives a notification with information about the possibly malicious user.

 The insider threat accounted for about 80% of all data leaks.
 The latter is not as dangerous and painful as the ransomware attack, for example, but still causes serious reputation losses.
 Moreover, leaking confidential documents for a corporation that cooperates with governmental organizations is very bad, as it may expose classified information.
 That’s why the UBA is almost obligatory for corporations that deal with valuable information.

 Besides the insider threat, there could also be a common misuse of the privileges.
 It may happen accidentally but still lead to unwanted consequences.
 Once again, tracing why a certain action happened is a non-trivial task that is hard to complete without using the UBA.
 SIEM systems offer information about the activities without linking them to the users that originated them.
 This ability is exceptionally needed when researching cybersecurity incidents of any sort.

 How does UBA work?

-Aside from cybersecurity, UBA-like systems also appeared in the industries which rely upon information about users’ behavior as well.
+Aside from cybersecurity, UBA-like systems also appeared in industries that rely upon information about users’ behavior as well.

 - Gaming platforms apply user behavior analytics to have a better understanding of users’ preferences.
 That makes it possible for them to make corresponding changes in the user interface.

-- Program developers found UBA useful to understand the user experience of their product usage.
+- Program developers found UBA useful in understanding the user experience of their product usage.
 The more extensive view they receive - the more relevant changes will appear in the upcoming releases.
 Moreover, it also helps to find and fix bugs.